pvdz/preval/tests/cases/normalize/expressions/assignments/for_a/auto_ident_opt_extended.md

 - (todo) do we want to support MemberExpression as expression statement in free loops?
 - (todo) do we want to support ObjectExpression as expression statement in free loops?
-- (todo) regular property access of an ident feels tricky;

 ## Globals